Chrispykins/Chrome-Stenopad/README.md

 # Chrome-Stenopad
- A simple extension that has a text input for saving notes
+ A simple extension which saves notes.